Patient Resource

 Patient Perspective

-Patients remember the tone of the experience as much as the result.
+Patients remember how the experience felt as much as the outcome.

-The strongest comments speak to calm communication, professionalism, and confidence in the process.
+The strongest comments describe calm guidance, professionalism, and confidence from the first conversation forward.

 Recovery & Healing Guide Overview

-Use this guide to think about recovery before the calendar gets crowded.
+How to plan recovery before the calendar gets crowded.

 Better recoveries usually begin with better planning and better expectations.

-Healing is different for every procedure and every patient, but what usually helps most is being prepared before the treatment is scheduled.
-That means discussing swelling, event timing, work visibility, driving, support at home, and what kinds of changes are normal early in the process.
+Healing is different for every procedure and every patient, but preparation makes recovery easier.
+That means discussing swelling, event timing, work visibility, driving, support at home, and what changes are normal early in the process.

 Planning Notes